Zylann/Grid/README.txt

 	Game resources :

-		The game include several audio/image/postfx files
+		The game include several audio/image/postfx/library files
 		that are not included in the repo.
-You may find them in the last released binary.
+You should find them in the 'development resources' section.

 		Note : under Code::Blocks, to run and debug the project, the default directory for loading files is the same as the *.cbp.